otto802/quickarchiver/README.md

 ### Shortcuts

-- SHIFT+A: move selected E-Mails to their quickArchiver folders
+- SHIFT+A: move selected E-Mails to their QuickArchiver folders

 ## Links